Goodbye….

 Then, he looked at each student ….
 Jasmine had the longest expression & although she could hardly hold her head up, she did.

 She looked at him.
 “Uhhhh, what is it?”
-She blurted with an urgency.
+She blurted into the room with an urgency.
+Her tone sparked a response.

 “I am struggling to get this out …”.
 Feeling as if his feet were stuck, he propelled himself forward and shared, “I took a new teaching job”.